-185 x 130 metres rectangular competition area, including two courses (see drawing Annex 1).
+185 x 50 metres rectangular competition area, (see drawing Annex 1).

-Twelve gates, internal width 1 m, each composed of two 2 m high poles (see drawing Annex 2).
+Six gates, internal width 1 m, each composed of two 2 m high poles (see drawing Annex 2).

-Two round tables, 1 m diameter and 1 m high.
-The centre circles with a diameter of 30 cms, painted in black colour.
+One round tables, 1 m diameter and 1 m high.
+The centre circles with a diameter of 22 cms, painted in black colour.
 Second circles with a diameter of 60 cms, painted in white colour.
 The remaining surface of the table is painted red.
 The table surface must be smooth with no holes.

-\\ Disqualification (black flag) if total time exceeds 4 minutes.
+^{} Disqualification (black flag) if total time exceeds 4 minutes.

-Two ropes, equipped with 3 red flags, first 3 m high, second 5 m high and third 11 metres high.
+One rope, equipped with 2 red flags, first 3 m high and the second at 5 m high.
 20 cm over 5 m flag a ball to be a handling aid and a grip at its end (see drawing Annex 3).

-Two buckets (see drawing, Annex 3) of break proof material and cylindrical form, containing 4 litres +/- 2 % with a maximum total weight of 7 kg.
+One bucket (see drawing, Annex 3) of break proof material and cylindrical form, containing 4 litres +/- 2 % with a maximum total weight of 7 kg.

-Two containers, height 80cm to 100cm, approx 200 litres in volume, 55 to 70cms in diameter filled with water up to a level of 10cms from the top of the container.
-Each container must have a marker 10cms from the top inside the container to indicate correct water level.
+One container, height 80cm to 100cm, approx 200 litres in volume, 55cms to 70cms in diameter filled with water up to a level of 10cms from the top of the container.
+The container must have a marker 10cms from the top inside the container to indicate correct water level.

-ANNEX 1 - Event 5.4 - Parallel Slalom Courses NOT TO SCALE
+ANNEX 1 - EVENT 5.4 - SLALOM COURSE NOT TO SCALE